natcap/invest.users-guide/source/en/urban_mental_health.rst

 If the risk ratio is not available, while other effect size metrics, such as the odds ratio (:math:`OR`) is available, a commonly used method to approximate the :math:`RR` from an :math:`OR` is based on a formula proposed by Zhang and Yu (1998).
 This formula requires you to know or estimate the baseline risk (the prevalence of the outcome in the reference or non-exposed group).

-.. math:: RR = \frac{OR}{(1 - p_0 + (p_0 \cdot OR)}
+.. math:: RR = \frac{OR}{1 - p_0 + (p_0 \cdot OR)}

 Where :math:`p_0` is the baseline risk.
-In this modeling case, this should be the probability of mental disorder for a population without nature exposure or with very limited nature exposure.
+In this context, this should be the probability of mental disorder for a population without nature exposure or with very limited nature exposure.

 Health Cost Estimation
 ----------------------

 To quantify the economic value of improved mental health outcomes, the model estimates the avoided health costs associated with the number of preventable cases identified in the health impact assessment.

 For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (:math:`PC`) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units per user-defined), as shown in Equation (7).
-This cost can be any available cost estimates that the users can get or they are most interested in.
+This cost can be based on any cost estimates that are available to the user.
 For societal cost used in the sample data, it represents the average economic burden of a single case of a given mental health outcome (e.g., depression or anxiety), including direct healthcare costs, productivity losses, and other social costs.
 If users cannot access societal cost, they can specify any format of estimate for this calculation.

 .. math:: Avoided Cost = Preventable Cases \cdot Health Cost Rate

-.. note:: A negative value for "Avoided Cost" indicates an "Additional Cost" compared to the baseline conduction.
+.. note:: A negative value for "Avoided Cost" indicates an "Additional Cost" compared to the baseline condition.

 Users are required to provide a health cost rate value, which indicates illness-specific and, where available, country- or region-specific estimates of cost per case.
 A global meta-analysis (Christensen et al. 2020) reports societal costs of mental disorders across more than 30 countries.
 For instance, the societal cost per patient in the USA was estimated to be 11,000 USD PPP in the year of 2018.
 Where more detailed or local data are available, users are encouraged to collect such data values for increased accuracy.
 In the absence of granular data, national or regional averages may serve as reasonable substitutes.
 Given the model's focus on urban studies and the limited availability of health cost data at the sub-urban level, the current version supports uniform cost inputs at the city level.
 However, users may supply varying cost data across different cities to enable comparisons across diverse geographic and economic contexts.
 This step allows users to assess not only the health implications of urban greening scenarios, but also their potential economic co-benefits, supporting cost–benefit analyses for policy and planning decisions.